 If you have won a judgment in court, that does not mean the matter is at an end.
-One would think that the case is over and that you can collect your money.
-Unfortunately, even before obtaining a judgment, the other party likely spent tens of thousands of dollars they owed to you.
+One would think that the case is over and that you can simply collect your money and be done with it.
+Unfortunately, even before obtaining a judgement, the other party has already likely spent a good portion of funds owed to you.

 Collecting upon that judgment can be difficult and challenging.
-That’s why you need an accessible and responsive attorney like Nathan Sukhia, who has the tools at his disposal and can help you collect what is yours.
+That’s why you need an accessible and responsive attorney like Nathan Sukhia, who has the tools at his disposal to help you collect what is rightfully yours.

 At Gig Harbor Law, we employ a variety of resources to help you collect a payment, which can include:

 - Garnishing the wages from the other party’s paycheck

 - Placing liens upon business equipment and other assets

 - Collecting proceeds from the sale of real estate or other property

 - Obtaining a court order to seize money from a party’s cash register or bank accounts

 Collecting a debt is not always simple.
 Too often, even if an individual or company is financially stable, they will try avoiding payment of their judgment by a variety of means.
 Such parties may claim insolvency and seek shelter through a bankruptcy filing.
 Or they may simply try to delay the process.
 There are time frames in place for collecting on a judgment or debt.
 Failure to meet such a deadline could mean you lose the ability to collect upon that debt.